A Collector's Guide

 WELCOME to the largest collection of Soviet uniform caps on the World Wide Web!

-Before introducing the contents of this site (which you will see as you scroll down this page); allow me to announce my four accompanying print books which expand on the topics covered on my website; including a brand new one for 2023 (listed third in order below).
+Before introducing the contents of this site (which you will see as you scroll down this page); allow me to announce my five accompanying print books which expand on the topics covered on my website; including a new one for November 2024 (listed fourth in order below).

 In addition, if you go to my For Sale - Caps